mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Conclusion

 Software development is engineering.
-A good engineer does more than just memorize a list of rules and apply them universally.
-Engineering requires one to understand fundamental principles and to weigh the benefits and drawbacks of different decisions.
+A skilled engineer does more than just memorize a list of rules and apply them universally.
+Engineering requires one to understand the fundamental principles of their craft and to weigh the benefits and drawbacks of different decisions.

 To write excellent tests, a developer must recognize how the goals of test code differ from those of production code and adjust their engineering decisions accordingly.
 Most importantly, tests should maximize simplicity and minimize abstraction.